How Bill Maher’s rejection of identity politics made him ‘a hero at Fox’

 Burgis accuses him of “more or less explicitly” joining the Intellectual Dark Web and, like fellow controversy-magnet Joe Rogan, he has certainly made a point of inviting its denizens like Ann Coulter, Milo Yiannopoulos, Ben Shapiro and Jordan Peterson onto Real Time, apparently in the interest of championing free speech, challenging their opinions and granting them the platform they customarily insist they are being denied outside of conservative media ghettos.

-“If I banned everybody from my show who I thought was colossally wrong, I would be talking to myself,” he said during his notorious February 2017 interview with Yiannopoulos, who flippantly expressed sympathy for child abusers during their discussion and subsequently lost the editorship of Breitbart News, his book deal with Simon & Schuster and was booted out of CPAC.
+“If I banned everybody from my show who I thought was colossally wrong, I would be talking to myself,” he said during his notorious February 2017 interview with Yiannopoulos, who flippantly expressed sympathy for child abusers during their discussion and subsequently lost his editing role at Breitbart News, his book deal with Simon & Schuster and was booted out of CPAC.

 “Sunlight is the best disinfectant,” Maher told The New York Times of that scandal, taking credit for his guest’s downfall.
 “You’re welcome."